revanthstrakz/product-docs/README.md

    winget install -e --id Docker.DockerDesktop
    ```

-   Note: may take a few minutes to complete (will launch an external installer)
+   Note: may take a few minutes to complete (will launch an external installer, after which you'll also have to wait!)

 4. **Launch Docker Desktop:**